cliffjsgit/class11-slides/slides.md

 ```

 Note:
 List comprehensions are concise and easy to read, at least for simple expressions.
-And they are usually faster than the equivalent for loops, sometimes much faster.
+In addition, they are usually faster than the equivalent for loops, sometimes much faster.
 List comprehensions are harder to debug because you can’t put a print statement inside the loop.
 You should only use them if the computation is simple enough that you are likely to get it right the first time.

 +++++